Fraunhofer-AISEC/archie/fault-readme.md

 Currently, by setting [-1], the trigger and fault address are equal and, hence, fault injection is not possible.

+Wildcard faults can be used to fault all instructions recorded during the golden run.
+They are specified using an asterisk (*).
+An optional start and end point can be specified.
+Each endpoint is in the format `address/hitcounter`.
+The hitcounter is optional, just the address can be specified to use the default of 1.
+A complete example of a wildcard fault is the following.

+``"fault_address" : ["start/2", "*", "end/2"]``

 Example 1:
 ``"fault_address" : [address1]``